cau-oss-team3/narae/README.md

 *Narae* is an llm-powered mentoring service designed to enhance user learning in software development fields such as backend and frontend development.
 Here are the key features:

-- **Personalized Learning Paths:** Users set their development goals and receive tailored learning plans based on their individual needs, goals, and circumstances.
+- **Personalized Learning Information:** Users set their development goals and receive tailored learning plans based on their individual needs, goals, and circumstances.
 - **AI-Driven Guidance:** AI suggests actions and offers in-depth explanations and exercises on challenging topics.
 - **Progress Tracking and Evaluation:** AI summarizes interactions for progress tracking and generates daily quizzes to reinforce learning.
 - **Advanced Knowledge Mentoring:** Utilizes OpenAI's embedding technologies for deep, specialized knowledge delivery.